bardurt/stock-volume-finder/README.md

 The project downloads data from `yahoo finance` and buckets all price by volume to see what prices have the highest volume.

+All the prices listed are in cents 1/100 USD.

 **Sample Output** for TSLA